Bhool Bhulaiyaa 2: Plot

-The sisters had migrated to the mansion when their father Debanshu was asked to manage accounts for the Thakurs.
-Debanshu's biased affection towards Anjulika's talents instilled jealousy in Manjulika which turned into hatred.
-In 2004, both the sisters fell in love with Uday Thakur, Reet's elder brother.
-However, Uday reciprocated Anjulika's feelings leaving Manjulika fuming and deceived.
-Manjulika, who sought solace in learning black magic, decided to use the magic as a weapon against Anjulika.
-On the night of Uday and Anjulika's wedding, Manjulika brutally stabbed Debanshu for finding out the truth and set out to murder Anjulika, but she saved herself and stabbed Manjulika in self-defense killing her.
-Despite being dead, Manjulika did not leave the family alone as her spirit continued to harm them and paralyzed Uday by pushing him off the balcony.
-The priests captured Manjulika and lock her in the third floor.
+The sisters had migrated to the mansion when their father, Debanshu, was asked to manage accounts for the Thakurs.
+Debanshu's biased affection for Anjulika's talents instilled jealousy in Manjulika, which turned into hatred.
+Both sisters fell in love with Kunwar Thakur, Reet's elder brother.
+However, Kunwar reciprocated Anjulika's feelings, leaving Manjulika fuming and deceived.
+Mannjulika, who sought solace in learning black magic, decided to use the magic as a weapon against Anjulika.
+On the night of Kunwar and Anjulika's wedding, Manjulika brutally stabbed Debanshu for finding out the truth and set out to murder Anjulika, but Anjulika saved herself and stabbed Manjulika in self-defense, killing her.
+Despite being dead, Manjulika did not leave the family alone, as her spirit continued to harm them and paralyzed Kunwar by pushing him off the balcony.
+The priests captured Manjulika and locked her in the room on the third floor.

 After the flashback, Reet's father reveals to Ruhaan that Manjulika's curse had killed eight members of their family.
 One night, Chote Pandit finds Ruhaan and Reet roaming around the mansion and discovers the truth.
-With the help of his elder brother Bade Pandit and his wife whose business is being affected due to Ruhaan's popularity, Chote Pandit spearheads a search in the mansion.
-Knowing that no one would enter Manjulika's room, Reet resolves to hide there and Chote Pandit's accusations are proved false to the family.
+With the help of his older brother Bade Pandit and his wife (whose business is being affected due to Ruhaan's popularity), Chote Pandit spearheads a search in the mansion.
+Knowing that no one would enter Manjulika's room, Reet resolves to hide there, and Chote Pandit's accusations are proved false to the family.
 Freed, Manjulika attacks Anjulika, who discovers the truth about Reet being alive and joins hands with Ruhaan and Reet to ward off the spirit.
-They take help from the same priest who captured Manjulika's spirit but he tells them that he requires three days.
-Manjulika's spirit possesses the priest and makes him kill his disciples before being killed by himself.
-Ruhaan encounters the spirit and falls off the terrace out of fear.
+They take help from the same priest who captured Manjulika's spirit, but he tells them that he requires three days.
+Manjulika's spirit possesses the priest and makes him kill his disciples before being killed himself.
+Ruhaan encounters the spirit and falls off a terrace out of fear.

-Ruhaan returns to the palace, conversing in Bengali, and claims himself to be Manjulika revealing that he is possessed.
+Ruhaan returns to the palace, conversing in Bengali, and claims himself to be Manjulika, revealing that he is possessed.
 The Thakurs spot Reet and learn that she is alive.
-Ruhaan attacks Anjulika, who uses Reet as a human shield by threatening to slit her throat if Ruhaan attacks her and addresses him as "Anjulika", which confuses the family.
-Ruhaan reveals that he has been putting up an act of being possessed by the spirit and that the woman who died in 2004 was actually Anjulika while one who is living with them is the real Manjulika.
+Ruhaan attacks Anjulika, who uses Reet as a human shield, by threatening to slit her throat if Ruhaan attacks her and addresses him as "Anjulika", which confuses the family.
+Ruhaan reveals that he has been putting up an act of being possessed by the spirit and that the woman who died in 2004 was actually Anjulika, while the one who is living with them is the real Manjulika.